kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 A component that runs alongside COSI Sidecar and satisfies the COSI gRPC API specification.
 Sidecar and driver work together to orchestrate changes in the OSP.
 The driver acts as a gRPC server to the COSI Sidecar.
 Each COSI driver is identified by a unique id.

-The sidecar uses the unique id to direct requests to the appropriate drivers.
+The sidecar uses the unique id to direct requests to the appropriate driver.
 Multiple instances of drivers with the same id will be added into a group and only one of them will act as the leader at any given time.

 ## COSI Driver gRPC API